 7. Keeping backups

 Even though your website may be highly secure, yet there can be an uneventful situation and you may find your WordPress site vulnerable to a cyber-attack.
 These circumstances are highly unpredictable and the only thing left for you to do them would be to change your website altogether.
-Having a backup secures your website from loss of data and also cuts the downtime majorly.
-With a full-proof backup plan, you will no longer be susceptible to the mercy of attackers and your website’s sensitive data will still remain with you.
+Having a backup secures your website from loss of data and also cuts downtime.
+With a full-proof backup plan, you will no longer be susceptible to the mercy of attackers and your website’s sensitive data will remain with you.

 To Sum It All Up

-It is hard to keep your WordPress website safe in the times of a hard cyber landscape.
+It is hard to keep your WordPress website safe in times of a hard cyber landscape.
 Following these measures will ensure that you not only retain your user data but retrieve it in case of any vulnerability.
 These valuable steps will help protect your website in the long run.